dlaurie/porthos/README.md

     help(8): Exact vs numerical calculations
     help(9): Global variables

-Porthos does not quite have objects, but it uses Pari-GP's rich variety of recursive structured types to enable you to recognize its five kinds of pseudo-objects by their shape.
+Porthos does not quite have objects, but it uses Pari-GP's rich variety of recursively structured types to enable you to recognize its five kinds of pseudo-objects by their shape.

 ### Calculate a 10-point Gaussian quadature rule